 Tip #7: Rifugio Romano

 This makes it the perfect spot for folks with different diets.
-One thing both menus have in common, it is very traditional Italian recipes and eats.
+One thing both menus have in common: they feature very traditional Italian recipes and eats.

-After thirty years in catering, the family clan decided to open their own restaurant, with specialized chefs in traditional and vegan cuisine.
-The dishes are a result of the mix between passion and professionalism.
+After thirty years in catering, the family clan decided to open their own restaurant with specialized chefs in traditional and vegan cuisine.
+The dishes are a result of a mix of passion and professionalism.

-They range from pizza & calzone, with melting vegan cheese and vegan ham, over Cordon Bleu and Saltimbocca (the vegan version is made of seitan) to Dolci & Gelati like Panna Cotta, Zoccoletta and Tiramisu.
+The selection ranges from pizza and calzone with melting vegan cheese and vegan ham to cordon bleu and saltimbocca (the vegan version is made of seitan), and „dolci e gelati“ like panna cotta, zoccolette, and tiramisu.
 Almost everything is available in a vegan version.

 -